-(3) Emissions from an aeronautical mobile-satellite (route) service system aircraft earth station shall not cause harmful interference to an aircraft earth station providing aeronautical mobile-satellite (route) service on a different aircraft.
+(3) Emissions from an aeronautical mobile-satellite (route) service system aircraft earth station shall not cause harmful interference to an aircraft earth station that provides aeronautical mobile-satellite (route) service on a different aircraft.

-(4) The aircraft earth station equipment shall operate properly in an interference environment causing a cumulative relative change in its receiver noise temperature ( $\Delta T/T$ ) of 25 per cent.
+(4) The aircraft earth station equipment shall operate properly in an interference environment that causes a cumulative relative change in its receiver noise temperature ($\Delta T/T$) of 25 per cent.